In Homage at the Skarstedt Gallery

 The exhibition is somewhat an impressive artistic parody; these paintings are references to earlier masterpieces by other great artists such as Vélazquez, Picasso, Baselitz, Ernst, Goya, Munch and de Chirico.
 Despite being stripped of their novelty, these works succeed in retaining a sense of authority that mirrors their origins.

 Skarstedt Gallery is unique in its approach and known for its ability to generate a dialogue between the generations.
 This is manifested within the exhibition, which succeeds in demonstrating the profound relationships between artists and their heirs.
 This brings to the forefront the often disregarded yet significant concept of influence, while simultaneously displaying six paintings that are both impressive and compelling in their own right.
 The star of the show is perhaps Francis Bacon’s Study for a Pope III, which mirrors Velázquez’s Portrait of Pope Innocent X, 1650.
 Bacon’s Pope renders Velázquez’s subdued portrait with an air of nightmarish turmoil that is so prominent in many of his works.

 For those unfamiliar with the masters, In Homage can prove to be rather perplexing.
 Equipped with the information pack and a simple explanation, the exhibition establishes informative ground.
 In Homage is both revealing in artistic emergence and altogether enlightening, so much so that one should consider it a must-see.

-In Homage is at the Skarstedt Gallery until 8th August 2014, for further information visit here.
+In Homage is at the Skarstedt Gallery until 8th August 2014.
+For further information visit the gallery’s website here.